-The completed CPAF is discussed formally at the final appraisal, ideally on the final or penultimate day of the placement.
+The completed CPAF and learner self-evaluation is discussed formally at the final appraisal, ideally on the final or penultimate day of the placement.

 Practice Assessment

 Continuous Practice Assessment combines both formative and summative methods of assessment.
 While only the summative method is used to decide the outcome of the placement, the formative feedback component helps learners reflect on their own progress and enables link tutors and academic tutors to facilitate this process.